matthewlloyd/awesome-voron/README.md

 ### Free (but not completely open source)

 - [Annex Engineering](http://annex-engineering.com/) - Many designs including K1, K2, K3, and so on.
-STLs only, and proprietary license.
+STLs only, under a proprietary license.

 ## Contribute